Peripli/specification/api.md

 ## Credentials Object

 This specification does not limit how the Credentials Object should look like as different authentication mechanisms can be used.
 Depending on the used authentication mechanism, additional fields holding the actual credentials MAY be included.

+**Note:** The following structure of the credentials object does not apply for Service Binding credentials.
+Service Binding credentials are provided by the Service Broker and MAY be free form as long as they comply with the OSB specification.

 | Field | Type | Description |
 | ----- | ---- | ----------- |